gbordier/AADM2MAuth/README.md

     - including assigned roles for the client app

+## the Python App

 the ./validate_token_python folder is a flask based web app that can be loaded into an azure web app and can validate the token.

+what it actually does :
+- the Python app reads its own config.json file that has been created by the above script to retrive Application and tenant IDs for the expected tokens
+- then it wait for an Authorization header when called via the /hello REST API
+- the app extract the access token that is part of the Bearer authorization header
+- then is checks:
+    - the token has been signed by Azure AD
+    - the token hsa the server tenant ID in the idp claim
+    - the token has the server app ID in the audience (aud) claim
+    - the token has the client app ID in the appid (appid) claim
+    - the token has the expected Application role in the roles claim
+    - the token has the appcr claim which indicate a certificate has been used to request the token.

 It can be run from WSL or Windows  using run_local.sh or in an Azure Web App. if ran locally, you can use ".\5-Test-Auth-python.ps1" to test local authentication.